RoDanielle/Scrabble/README.md

 ## Roadmap
 [Gantt (1).pdf](https://github.com/RoDanielle/Scrabble/files/11870154/Gantt.1.pdf)

+## License
+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this project, as long as the original license and attribution are retained.
+For more details, see the [LICENSE](LICENSE) file.

+## Contributing
+Feel free to contribute by opening issues or creating pull requests.

 ## Authors
 For any questions or suggestions, please do not hesitate to contact the project management team: